cjpicc11/Adobe-Campaign-Standard-Exam-Study-Notes/Lecture-Notes/Adobe_Campaign_Standard_Lecture_Notes.md

   - By importing content from a URL (Import from a URL)

   ### Creating Content from a Template
-  - Current Templates are provided out of the box (for example, customer welcome emails, newsletters, and reengagement emails)
+  - Current Templates are provided out of the box (for example, customer welcome emails, newsletters, and re-engagement emails)
   - The layouts are optimized for mobile.
   - The templates are read-only.
   - You can create custom content templates.